Animaxx/A-IOSHelper/README.md

 The purpose of this project is providing a scaffold for iOS developer to build their IOS applications.
 This static library is using Objective-c, and you can also import into Swift project, and it also can be combine with other third-party frameworks safety.

 ## How to use
-In A-IOSHelper, all classes and functions have `A_` prefix, so you can easy to find the function by smart tips.
+In A-IOSHelper, all functions have `A_` prefix, so you can easy to find the function by smart tips.

-Please see an example below #Obecrive-C
+Please see an Obecrive-C example below

-`#import "A_IOSHelper.h"` // the only head file you need to import is A_IOSHelper.h
+`#import <A_IOSHelper/A_IOSHelper.h>` // the only head file you need to import is A_IOSHelper.h

+// Upload a image to server
+`[A_RESTRequest A_UploadImage:@"http://animaxapps.appspot.com/Upload/" QueryParameters:@{@"key1":@"value"} Headers:@{@"header1":@"value"} Image:image FileName:@"pic.png" FileKey:@"pic.png"]`

+Example for Swfit

+`import A_IOSHelper` // Also, you only have to import the A_IOSHelper

-`[A_ImageHelper A_DownloadImageAndCache:@"http://xxxx.png"];` // This simple code is going to download the image and cache it.
-When next time call this function, it will get the image from cache and not have to download again.
+// Download the image and cache it; when next time call this function, it will get the image from cache instead of download it again.
+`A_ImageHelper.A_DownloadImageAndCache("http://animaxapps.appspot.com/img/Animax.png")`

 ## Building
-Please use `build_lib.sh` file to build this project and get static library that support armv7 armv7s i386 x86_64 arm64.
+Please use `build.sh` file to build this project.
-> sh ./build_lib.sh
+> sh ./build.sh

 and you may use following code to check the building result
+> cd Product/A_IOSHelper.framework
-> lipo -info libA-IOSHelper.a
+> lipo -info A_IOSHelper